 Excel shortcut keys come in handy to maneuver through Excel much faster and more efficiently.
 In fact, using shortcut keys is much quicker than using a mouse.

 Navigational shortcut keys help the user move around within Excel.
 These shortcut keys allow the user to move across cells or worksheets.

 All columns except column F contain hardcoded data.
-Column F contains cells with a formula that multiplies the corresponding row in column B with the corresponding row in column E. In other words, column F multiplies quantity with price to find total price.
-We will use this data to demonstrate the following excel shortcut keys.
+Column F contains cells with a formula that multiplies the corresponding row in column B with the corresponding row in column E. In other words, column F multiplies quantity by price to find total price.
+We will use this data to demonstrate the following Excel shortcut keys.

 The first group of Excel shortcut keys involves navigational shortcuts.

-Arrow keys move to next cell in the direction of the arrow key.
+Arrow keys move to the next cell in the direction of the arrow key.

 Ctrl + Arrow Keys will move to the end of a group of data in the direction of the arrow key.
 If the current active cell is at the end of a group of data and before a gap of empty cells, pressing this shortcut will jump the gap to the nearest cell with data in it in the direction of the arrow key.

-Shift + Arrow Keys will expand selection from current active cell toward the direction of the pressed arrow key.
+Shift + Arrow Keys will expand selection from the current active cell toward the direction of the pressed arrow key.